-Great care must be taken in matching up GOSUBs with RETURNS, otherwise a RETURN WITHOUT GOSUB error will take place sooner rather than later.
+Great care must be taken in matching up GOSUBs with RETURNS, otherwise a 'No GOSUB' or a 'Too many GOSUBs' error will take place

 As with FOR ...
 NEXT loops you can have up to 26 subroutines in action at the same time, but no more.
+REPEAT ...
+UNTIL, incidentally, limits you to 20 at a time.

-Thus you can jump about from one subroutine to another, and quite often it is necessary to do this, but it isn't really very good programming practice.
+Thus you can jump about from one subroutine to another, and quite often it is necessary to do this, but it isn't really very good programming practice, and an error will almost certainly occur sooner or later.
+It will also make for very untidy programs that are almost impossible to follow.